Sandbag’s EU ETS simulator

 What does “cap rebasing” mean?

-What is the Market Stability Reserve withdrawal rate?
+What are the Market Stability Reserve design options?

 Which combination of parameters is the most desirable?

 The above simulation shows how difficult it is to keep emissions below the stated cap using the parameters commonly discussed at EU level.
-This is why Sandbag proposed that, if emissions start exceeding the cap in any one year, the ETS should block the access to its many additional ‘reserves’, so that the excess emissions can not persist for too long.
+For that reason, none of these parameters is really optimal, and the ETS revision must consider other options than those currently being discussed.
+This is why Sandbag proposes that, if emissions start exceeding the cap in any one year, the ETS should block access to its many additional ‘reserves’, so that the excess emissions cannot persist for too long.
 This is explained in our submission here.